malekcellier/cgvizlite/README.md

-# cg-viz-light
+# cg-viz-lite
 Visualizer for Coffe Grinder

 # Getting started

 * Install python (you can find instructions [here](http:///wikis/home))
-* Maybe it is necessary to install the libs for cg-universe-osm.
-You can find the instructions in the readme file for cg-universe-osm [here](http://-universe-osm) (Running cg-viz without these libs have not been tested)
-* Clone cg-viz-light repository
+* Clone cg-viz-lite repository
-* cd &lt;cg-viz root>
-* Run run "pip install --no-index --find-links ./py_libs/ -r requirements.txt "

-## How to
+## How to get results
-Configure sys in QCM to enable the visualizer:
+In order to get simulation results to display, configure sys in QCM to enable the visualizer:

     enableViz             = true
     cgvizPath             = '../cg-viz'